Azure/bicep-registry-modules/avm/ptn/authorization/policy-assignment/README.md

 ### Parameter: `additionalSubscriptionIDsToAssignRbacTo`

-An array of additional Subscription IDs to assign RBAC to for the policy assignment if it has an identity.
-(Only supported for Management Group Policy Assignments).
+An array of additional Subscription IDs to assign RBAC to for the policy assignment if it has an identity, only supported for Management Group Policy Assignments.

 - Required: No
 - Type: array